DaanyaalTahir/string-share/README.md

 String share is a Social Media application that allows users to connect with one another in a clean and interactive user interface.
 Users can create posts, search for other users, comment/like posts, view other user profiles, and view or edit their own profile.

 ## 💻 Technologies
+Below are the technologies for the full-stack app (this repo is for the frontend):
 - react-native
 - fastAPI